-Cons: Poor sound quality, flimsy looking design
+Cons: Mediocre sound quality, flimsy looking design

 Our Analysis and Test Results

 The AmazonBasics 2.1 Channel isn't a stellar performer, but at least adequately fixes most of the problems with the tinniness and lack of depth that comes with the speakers that get crammed into most flatscreen TVs.